upper/db/db/README.md

      },
     )

-You can use relations in your definition
+You can also use relations in your definition

-  // Relations example.
     collection.FindAll(
       // One-to-one relation with the table "places".
       Relate{
         "lives_in": On{
           session.Collection("places"),
           // Relates rows of the table "places" where place.code_id = collection.place_code_id.
           Where{"code_id": "{place_code_id}"},
         },
       },
       RelateAll{
         // One-to-many relation with the table "children".
         "has_children": On{
           session.Collection("children"),
           // Relates rows of the table "children" where children.parent_id = collection.id
           Where{"parent_id": "{id}"},
         },
         // One-to-many relation with the table "visits".
         "has_visited": On{
           session.Collection("visits"),
           // Relates rows of the table "visits" where visits.person_id = collection.id
           Where{"person_id": "{id}"},
           // A nested relation
           Relate{
             // Relates rows of the table "places" with the "visits" table.
             "place": On{
               session.Collection("places"),
               // Where places.id = visits.place_id
               Where{"id": "{place_id}"},
             },
           },
         },
       },
     )

 #### Collection.FindAll(...interface{}) []Item